danielwuensche/discord_bot/README.md

 ## python code
 I'm currently learning to code, my experience is limited to Powershell and bash scripts used for work (I'm a sysadmin).
-The code is very, very messy. **Read it at your own risk, you have been warned.**
+The code might be messy. **Read it at your own risk, you have been warned.**
 I will refactor it at some point, eventually.